 Instructions

-- In a large bowl combine shredded chicken*, sour cream, drained green chile, 1 ½ cups mozzarella cheese, 1 ½ cups jack cheese, and spice mixture.
-(3 cups shredded chicken, 1 cup sour cream, 8 oz green chile*, spice mix)
+- In a large bowl, combine shredded chicken*, sour cream, drained green chile, 1 ½ cups mozzarella cheese, 1 ½ cups jack cheese, and spice mixture.3 cups cooked chicken, 1 cup sour cream, 1 cup diced green chiles, 2 ½ cups shredded mozzarella cheese, 2 ½ cups shredded jack cheese

-- Place enchilada sauce in a microwave safe bowl and microwave for 1 minute.
-You just want it to be warm.
-(28 oz can of green enchilada sauce)
+- Place the enchilada sauce in a microwave-safe bowl and microwave for 1 minute.
+You just want it to be warm.1 can Green Enchilada Sauce

 - Dip a corn tortilla in the warmed enchilada sauce, then place a heaping spoonful of the chicken mixture into the center of the tortilla and roll up.
-Place in a 9x13 baking dish and repeat with the remaining tortillas.
-(14 corn tortillas)
+Place in a 9x13 baking dish and repeat with the remaining tortillas.12 corn tortillas

-- Once all the tortillas are used, pour the remaining enchilada sauce over the rolled enchiladas, and sprinkle with the remaining cheese.
-(1 cup mozzarella cheese, 1 cup jack cheese)
+- Once all the tortillas are used, pour the remaining enchilada sauce over the rolled enchiladas, and sprinkle with the remaining cheese.2 ½ cups shredded mozzarella cheese, 2 ½ cups shredded jack cheese

 Notes

 - *Chicken: Use a cooked rotisserie chicken from the grocery store.
-Otherwise, just bake breasts in the oven at 375°F for ~40 minutes or until the internal temp reaches 165°F. I like to brush the chicken breasts with oil and sprinkle with salt and pepper then bake.
+Otherwise, just bake breasts in the oven at 375°F for ~40 minutes or until the internal temp reaches 165°F. I like to brush the chicken breasts with oil and sprinkle them with salt and pepper, then bake.

-- If you go with canned green chiles they often come in 7 oz cans and although slightly under a cup, it will work fine for this recipe too.
+- Green Chiles: If you go with canned green chiles, they often come in 7-oz cans, and although slightly under a cup, it will work fine for this recipe, too.

-- *If you have a favorite taco seasoning mixture that is premade you can use 2 tbs of that instead.
+- Taco Seasoning: *If you have a favorite taco seasoning mixture that is premade, you can use 2 tablespoons of that instead.

-- Reheat: To reheat you can either microwave, checking every 30 seconds until heating through, or reheat in the oven at the same baking temperature as cooking, but for less time.
+- Reheat: To reheat, you can either microwave, checking every 30 seconds until heated through, or reheat in the oven at the same baking temperature as cooking, but for less time.

 Julie says